-This section is helps you find answers to the most common questions encountered with the Model 2450.
-For additional FAQs, please see the "Frequently Asked Questions (FAQs)" section of the Model 2450 Reference Manual.
+This section helps you find answers to the most common questions encountered with the 2450.
+For additional FAQs, see "Frequently Asked Questions (FAQs)" in the Model 2450 Reference Manual.

 Where can I find updated drivers?

 For the latest drivers and additional support information, see the Keithley Instruments support website.